What Is And The Differences Trojans Worms and Viruses

 Host Intrusion Prevention System Basic

 HIPS represents a preemptive approach to network security and utilizes advanced techniques to detect and block trojans, worms, and viruses’ attempts to breach a computer system.
-It utilizes several advanced techniques to scan network traffic and look for patterns in the data.
+It uses several advanced techniques to scan network traffic and look for patterns in the data.
 If a possible breach is discovered, HIPS can take several different defensive actions depending on the type and severity of the detected Trojan Horse malware effects.
 Defensive actions can include alerting the user and/or administrator and automatically dropping suspicious data streams.
 Through the next couple of sections, we’ll explore the different methods that HIPS uses to examine network traffic.

-Machine Learning Through The Artificial Intelligence
+Machine Learning Through Artificial Intelligence

 AEP Self Protection